The multidimensional process of human development and ways to measure it:

 - reproductive health, measured by maternal mortality ratio and adolescent birth rates;

-- empowerment, measured by proportion of parliamentary seats occupied by females and proportion of adult females and males aged 25 years and older with at least some secondary education; and
+- empowerment, measured by the proportion of parliamentary seats occupied by females and the proportion of adult females and males aged 25 years and older with at least some secondary education; and

-- economic status, expressed as labour market participation and measured by labour force participation rate of female and male populations aged 15 years and older.
+- economic status expressed as labour market participation and measured by the labour force participation rate of female and male populations aged 15 years and older.